Rethinking Breast Cancer Treatment: The Emerging Role of Molecular Iodine (Advanced)

 Iodine’s Anti-Cancer Effects

-Iodine is an element that has been in the spotlight recently, mainly due to its supposed effectiveness in preventing breast cancer.
 Iodine tanked the proliferation of breast cancer cells, promoted apoptosis or programmed cell death, and impacted the expression of genes relating to cancer initiation and progression.
 These results are particularly important because they hint at the possibility of iodine averting and treating breast cancer.

 Though the particulars of the action are not very clear, it is postulated that iodine anticancer action includes modulation of estrogen receptors, cell cycle arrest, and apoptosis.
 These discoveries accentuate the importance of iodine in breast cancer management and therapy.